daireb/Fusion.NET/README.md

 - **Composability**: Reactive elements can be easily combined and transformed

 While Fusion.NET is designed to be performant enough for most applications, it makes trade-offs favoring developer experience rather than maximum performance.
 For extremely performance-critical applications, you might need a more specialized solution.

+I built Fusion.NET for compatibility with .NETstandard 2.1 and above.
+The reason for this is singular: it's compatible with [H5](https://github.com/curiosity-ai/h5), which I needed for the project I was working on when I made this.
+For this reason, feel free to update the project to .NET 5 or .NET 6, but I won't be doing it myself.

 ## Features